open-telemetry/semantic-conventions/docs/database/database-spans.md

 - `db.namespace` SHOULD be used only for operations on a specific database namespace.
 - `server.address:server.port` SHOULD be used for other operations not targeting any specific database(s) or collection(s)

+If a corresponding `{target}` value is not available for a specific operation, the instrumentation SHOULD NOT populate `{target}`.
+For example, for an operation describing SQL query on an anonymous table `SELECT * FROM (VALUES 'a', 'b', 'c') AS t (name)`, span name should be `SELECT`.

 ## Common attributes

 These attributes will usually be the same for all operations performed over the same database connection.